-Thirty seconds!' should the Malleus pilot in reply.
-Alaric tried to imagine what the man must be thinking, Knowing that all his colleagues had died in the fireball the Thunderhawk had only just escaped.
+'Thirty seconds!' shouted the Malleus pilot in reply.
+Alaric tried to imagine what the man must be thinking, knowing that all his colleagues had died in the fireball the Thunderhawk had only just escaped.
 But who could know what such a man was thinking when he didn't even have a name to call his own, when he had been stripped of everything that made him human so he could better serve the Ordo Malleus?